dmytro-vovk/shta/README.md

 making it horisontally scalable and allowing zero service downtime with continuous delivery.

 Potentially, Redis could be used instead of in-memory cache counter.

+It is unclear what "from the smallest to the biggest" means referring to URLs, so I implemented it as the number of URL submissions.